Grzegorz96/Shoper-app-backend/README.md

 | :-------- | :------- | :------------------------- |
 | `media`   | `string` | **Required** Getting a photo from the path included in request_body. |

-##### 2.A function that downloads a file paths from the database using information from url.
+##### 2. A function that downloads a file paths from the database using information from url.
 ```http
   GET /announcements/<int:announcement_id>/media/paths?main_photo_flag=
 ```